-Teaching assistants accredited with HLTA status are recognised by colleagues as able to work at a higher level with increased responsibility.
-Working towards this goal can be regarded as a natural progression for able and experienced colleagues within education.
+HLTA status is recognition of your ability to work at a higher level with increased responsibility.
+Working towards this goal can be regarded as a natural progression for able and experienced support staff within education.

-HLTA is equivalent, via the process of Accreditation of Prior Experiential Learning, to 40 CATS points at level 4.
-This may be used against part of year one of the Foundation Degree in Learning and Teaching at the University of Northampton.
+Through the process of Accreditation of Prior Experiential Learning, HLTA is equivalent to 40 Credit Accumulation and Transfer Scheme (CATS) points at level 4 and can be used in place of some Year One modules on our Foundation Degree in Learning and Teaching.

 How to apply

-Application is direct to the University, please email email@example.com or telephone 01604 893527 for an application pack.
+Please apply directly to the University via firstname.lastname@example.org or telephone 01604 893527 and we will send you an application pack.